 See also Mental Capacity chapter

-Local authorities are always expected, where appropriate, to consult and engage with family members and / or someone who has legal authority to make financial decisions on behalf of people who lack capacity.
+Local authorities are always expected, where appropriate, to consult and engage with family members, advocates and / or someone who has legal authority to make financial decisions on behalf of people who lack capacity.
 This consultation and engagement should still take place as part of the financial assessment, which may be deferred until after the emergency period.
 Where the financial assessment is deferred in this way, it will be important as a minimum, to make people aware that there may be costs associated with the care and support provided.
 Individuals should be assured that no charges will be made until after a financial assessment has been completed.

 The existing statutory guidance (see 8.50 of the Care and Support Statutory Guidance) makes it clear that Local Authorities are not required to charge carers for support and that, ‘in many cases it would be a false economy to do so’.
 Carers already play a vital role in the care and support system and their contribution during this emergency period will be even more critical.
 In line with existing guidance, Local authorities should therefore ‘ensure that any charges do not negatively impact on a carer’s ability to look after their own health and wellbeing and to care effectively and safely’.